Press briefing note on Israel: Elor Azaria case

 While the prosecution and conviction are very welcome steps towards accountability, the punishment – which is excessively lenient – is difficult to reconcile with the intentional killing of an unarmed and prone individual.
 It also stands in contrast to the sentences handed down by other Israeli courts for other less serious offences, notably the sentencing of Palestinian children to more than three years' imprisonment for throwing stones at cars.
 This case risks undermining confidence in the justice system and reinforcing the culture of impunity."

-Document Sources: United Nations High Commissioner for Human Rights (UNHCHR), United Nations Office at Geneva (UNOG)
+Document Sources: Office of the United Nations High Commissioner for Human Rights (OHCHR), United Nations Office at Geneva (UNOG)

 Subject: Casualties, Human rights and international humanitarian law, Incidents, Legal issues, Occupation, Security issues